Exploring Silver City, Michigan

 Snowmobile Trail # 1 runs through Silver City as part of Ontonagon County's 350 miles of groomed, marked snowmobile trails.
 These trails pass through some of the finest scenery in the Midwest.
 Travel through the deer yards and wood lands of the Ottawa National Forest.
 See the winter splendor of the Lake of the Clouds which can be reached by following the unplowed M-107 through the park.
 The trail system interconnects with the Upper Peninsula's 2,500 miles of trails as well as Northern Wisconsin's trail system.

-For downhill skiers, the Porcupine Mountains offer 11 miles of slope covering 100 acres over a 320 acre area.
+Skiing, Snowboarding, Snowshoeing, and Cross-Country Skiing at the Porcupine Mountains Wilderness State Park.
+For downhill skiing and snowboarding, the Porcupine Mountains offer 11 miles of slope covering 100 acres over a 320 acre area.
 Seven fine intermediate trails, five challenging expert trails and three novice trails give skiers of all skill levels a place to explore their talents.
 The vertical drop is 641 feet.
+Chalet with rentals and food service.

 Cross country skiers will find four main cross county trails that make up the Nordic trail system, about 26 miles of groomed double tracks that wrap around the ski-slope area.
 Warming sheds on the trails are stocked with firewood, but a fire is usually going.
 There are trails for all levels of experience from novice to advanced.
 The East and West Vistas overlook spectacular Lake Superior from the tip of the Porkies.
 Lantern light night runs are available, call for dates.